NeuraLegion/blue_cr/README.md

 - [x] scan for devices and get back array of addresses
 - [x] connect to a remote device
-- [ ] send arbitery commands to remote device
+- [x] send arbitery commands to remote device
+- Additional features should be asked for via Issues.

 ## Contributing